empiricalstudygpts/EmpiricalStudy_GPTs/README.md

 </p>

 ## 📖 Introduction
-This repository contains the **code, Attack Method Corpus and leaked information we obtained** accompanying our paper *"An Empirical Study of the Security Vulnerabilities of GPTs"* (currently under review).
+This repository contains the **code, attack prompts, and leaked information we obtained** accompanying our paper *"An Empirical Study of the Security Vulnerabilities of GPTs"* (currently under review).
 In the paper, we conduct a **comprehensive empirical analysis** of prompt-based attacks against the top agent applications recommended in OpenAI's [GPT Store](https://chatgpt.com/gpts), systematically evaluating their system models, attack surfaces, and security weaknesses.

 Our work aims to: